Svdvoort/cookiecutter-svdvoort/README.md

 - [`poetry`](https://github.com/python-poetry/poetry) for managing dependencies
 - [`mypy`](https://mypy.readthedocs.io) for optional static typing
 - [`pytest`](https://github.com/pytest-dev/pytest) for testing
-- `flake8` and [`wemake-python-styleguide`](https://github.com/wemake-services/wemake-python-styleguide) for linting
+- `flake8` and numerous flake8 extensions for linting
-- `travis` or `Github Actions` as the default CI
+- `Github Actions` as the default CI
 - [`sphinx`](http://www.sphinx-doc.org/en/master/) and [`readthedocs.org`](https://readthedocs.org/) for documentation
-- Easy update process, so your template will always be up-to-date
+- [`black`](https://black.readthedocs.io/en/stable/) for automatic code formatting
+- [`pre-commit`](https://pre-commit.com/) to check for automatic formatting of your code and checking for errors before committing your changes
+- Automatic integration with Visual Studio Code to start working on your project

 ## Installation